 Before the talks, Clinton also struck a relatively positive tone.

 "We have been trying hard to work with Russia to stop the bloodshed in Syria and start a political transition toward a post-Assad Syrian future.
 And we very much support what Lakhdar Brahimi is trying to do," she said.

-KELEMEN: The U.S. and Russia have both raised concerns about the status of Syria's chemical weapons stocks this week.
-And Clinton says both realize how quickly things are changing on the ground.
+The U.S. and Russia have both raised concerns about the status of Syria's chemical weapons stocks this week, and Clinton says both realize how quickly things are changing on the ground.

-KELEMEN: Up to now, Russia has used its position on the U.N.
-Security Council to shield Bashar al-Assad's regime.
+Up to now, Russia has used its position on the U.N.
+Security Council to shield Assad's regime.
 But a French diplomat says the Russian position has been evolving in recent months.
 The official, who asked not to be named, says the Russians understand that Assad can't win this.

-That's also the assessment of Murhaf Jouejati, a Syrian exile who teaches at the National Defense University here in Washington.
+That's also the assessment of Murhaf Jouejati, a Syrian exile who teaches at the National Defense University in Washington, D.C.

-KELEMEN: But Russia does have many concerns, says one expert, Yevgeny Satanovsky, who runs the Moscow Institute of the Middle East.
-We reached him by cell phone in Moscow.
+But Russia does have many concerns, says one expert, Yevgeny Satanovsky, who runs the Moscow Institute for Middle Eastern Studies in Moscow.

-At the same time, the U.S. is planning to give a boost to opposition figures it prefers by recognizing the newly formed opposition coalition.
+At the same time, the U.S. is planning to give a boost to opposition figures it prefers by recognizing the newly formed opposition coalition, the Syrian National Coalition.
 That's according to Jouejati of the National Defense University.

-KELEMEN: He expects that to happen next week in Morocco, at the so-called Friends of Syria meeting.
-France is already funneling aid to the opposition coalition and the rebels hope that the U.S. and others will do that as well, to show that there is an alternative to the Assad government.
+Jouejati expects that to happen next week in Morocco, at the so-called Friends of Syria meeting.
+France is already funneling aid to the opposition coalition, and the rebels hope that the U.S. and others will do that as well to show that there is an alternative to the Assad government.